+Status Reference/comment

-ASX Principle Status Reference/comment "Gender Equality Indicators", as defined in and published under that Act.
-If the entity was in the S&P / ASX 300 Index at the commencement of the reporting period, the measurable objective for achieving gender diversity in the composition of its board should be to have not less than 30% of its directors of each gender within a specified period.
-1.6 A listed entity should: pe pe cc ar b) di wr ha wr ave and disclose a process for eriodically evaluating the erformance of the board, its committees and individual directors; and isclose for each reporting period hether a performance evaluation as been undertaken in accordance ith that process during or in espect of that period N/A The Chair periodically evaluates the performance of the Board via review and discussion.
+"Gender Equality Indicators". as defined in and published under that Act.

+If the entity was in the S&P/ASX 300 Index at the commencement of reporting period. measurable objective for achieving gender diversity in the composition of its board should be to have not less than 30% of its directors of each gender within a specified period.

+1.6 A listed entity should:

+- a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and - b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period

+The Chair periodically evaluates the performance of the Board via review and discussion.
 The Chair periodically conducts a performance evaluation of the Managing Director by way of formal discussion during which his/her performance is assessed against key performance indicators set previously.
-A periodic evaluation of the performance of the Board as a whole has not been undertaken in the 2021 financial year.
-1.7 A listed entity should: N/A The Board, excluding the Managing Director, is responsible for evaluating the performance of the Managing Director.
-This is achieved by ave and disclose a process for valuating the performance of its discussions at Board meetings.
-Se ei senior executives at least once every reporting period; and b) disclose for each reporting period, whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.
+A periodic evaluation of the performance of the Board as a whole has not been undertaken in the 2022 financial year.

+A listed entity should: 1.7

+- a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and - b) disclose for each reporting period, whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.

+The Board, excluding the Managing Director, is responsible for evaluating the performance of the Managing Director.
+This is achieved by discussions at Board meetings.

 The Board as a whole is responsible for evaluating the performance of senior executives.
-This is also achieved by discussion at Board meetings. w. ha w Performance evaluations for senior executives were not conducted during the year.
-7
+This is also achieved by discussion at Board meetings.

+Performance evaluations for senior executives were not conducted during the year.